 - 5. Bookkeeping/Accounting Virtual Assistant for Travel Companies

 - 6. Visa Services Virtual Assistant

 How to Find Virtual Assistant Jobs

 A common misconception is that recruiters are only able to find full-time positions.
-Not so; many recruiters focus on part-time and contract work as well, which means they can help you find freelance opportunities with travel companies.
+Not so; many recruiters also focus on part-time and contract work, which means they can help you find freelance opportunities with international travel companies.

-If working as a TVA for a company, you’ll usually get a 1099 form at the end of your contract, which means fees are often deducted from how much you make while traveling.
+If working as a TVA as a contractor for a company, you’ll usually get a 1099 form at the end of your contract, which means you’ll have to report your income using the 1099 as a basis.

 See Related: Best Travel Agents Jobs

 Where to Find Virtual Assistant Jobs